davidpots/playsongnotes/_songs/[John Denver] Take Me Home Country Roads.md

 ## Capo notes

 If you want to use the chords above and play along with John Denver's official version, you'll need a capo on the 2nd fret.
-Without a capo, you'd need to use chords in the key of A (which makes a bit tougher, since a barre chord is needed for F#m).
+Without a capo, you'd need to use chords in the key of A to play along with John Denver (which makes a bit tougher, since a barre chord is needed for F#m).
+Otherwise, you can use no capo (using the chords I show) and you’ll sound just fine on your own.

 ## Understanding the timing of each chord